Botanical Name: Dracaena fragrans 'Massangeana'

 Height: Grows slowly but can reach 6 ft (1.8 m)

 Light: Bright light.
 Will tolerate low light.
+Brown scorch marks on leaves are caused by hot, direct sunlight.

 Water: Spring through fall, keep the soil moist, but not soggy.
 In winter, allow top 2 in (5 cm) of soil to dry out between waterings.